oleks/diku/src/creeping-crud/README.md

     ./sum_TOWARDZERO.bin
     527320.187500

-With double-precision floats, and 1 billion addition of 0.1 to a starting value of -50,000,000.0, the story is a little better, but no more encouraging:
+With double-precision floats, and 1 billion additions of 0.1 to a starting value of -50,000,000.0, the story is a little better, but no more encouraging:

     ./sum_DOWNWARD.bin